MahmoodJamshidian/BrainFuck/README.md

 ------------
   - ### Prerequisites

-    To build this project, it is necessary to install g++ and make on your system.
-If your operating system is Windows, you can install these two tools by installing MinGW, and for Linux operating system, you need to install make and build-essential packages.
+    To build this project, it is necessary to install `g++` and make on your system.
+If your operating system is Windows, you can install these two tools by installing `MinGW`, and for Linux operating system, you need to install `make` and `build-essential` packages.

-    If you want to build libbfx, you need python (the version in which you want to use this library) and cython and python-development (the necessary headers for the build, if you use Linux, it needs to be installed separately and If you are using Windows, it does not need to be installed separately and it will be installed along with the cython installation) and it is also necessary to make changes in the Makefile file, which will be mentioned in the libbfx build section, not how to make the changes.
+    If you want to build `libbfx`, you need `python` (the version in which you want to use this library) and `cython` and `python-development` (the necessary headers for the build, if you use Linux, it needs to be installed separately and If you are using Windows, it does not need to be installed separately and it will be installed along with the cython installation) and it is also necessary to make changes in the `Makefile` file, which will be mentioned in the `libbfx` build section, not how to make the changes.

   - ### Build Compiler
     To build the compiler, enter the following command in the terminal: